cmayron/Legal-Calculus/README.md

 After loading the Bootloader into each AI, ask:

-**“Confirm your role in LCES and state what you are allowed to do — and what you are not allowed to do.”**
+**“Confirm your role in LCES Legal Calculus Educational System and state what you are allowed to do — and what you are not allowed to do.”**

 Each AI should respond: